If you’re looking to live on or make a living on vacant land that you’re purchasing, why not create a ranch, farm, or homestead?

 Farmers call their land “fields” while ranchers call their land “pastures.”

 Farmers keep equipment in their barn while ranchers keep cattle.

 Farmers are focused on water, growth, prices of commodities and produce.

 Ranchers are concerned with animal health, feed prices, selling prices of cattle.

-A farmer’s objective is to create straight rows, and healthy crops while a farmer’s objective is to raise fat, healthy cattle, and plentiful grass.
+A farmer’s objective is to create straight rows and healthy crops while a rancher’s objective is to raise fat, healthy cattle, and plentiful grass.

-If you’re looking for the best of both worlds, a homestead may just be your dream.
+If you’re looking to buy land and produce food to feed your family, a homestead may just be your dream.

-A homestead if the ideal way to incorporate crops and livestock into a single property where you live.
+A homestead is the ideal way to incorporate crops and livestock into a single property where you live.

 Since many homesteads do produce crops or livestock, they can often meet the official definition of a farm.